bowang-lab/MedSAM/README.md

-# MedSAM
+# MedSAM (v0)

-This is the official repository for MedSAM: Segment Anything in Medical Images.
+In this version, we only fine-tuned the mask decoder.
+Please check the main branch for a more powerful model where the image encoder was fine-tuned as well.

 ## Installation